 I’m Laura Kalbag, a designer and British person, now living in Cork, Ireland.
 I wrote a book about web accessibility called Accessibility For Everyone.
 You can buy it in paperback or ebook from A Book Apart.

-I’m one a co-founder of Ind.ie, a tiny two-person-and-one-husky not-for-profit working for social justice in the digital age (previously known as Ind.ie).
-At Small Technology Foundation, we work on building a more ethical web, make a web privacy tool called Better, and follow the Ethical Design Manifesto.
+I’m co-founder of Small Technology Foundation, a tiny two-person-and-one-husky not-for-profit working for social justice in the digital age (previously known as Ind.ie).
+At Small Technology Foundation, we work on building a more rights-respecting web, and make a web privacy tool called Better.

 How do I pronounce Kalbag?